Amorgos oil spill: Clean-up timeline

 Of the 1,300 tons of fuel oil that was spilt, some has been lost due to natural dispersion and evaporation by means of severe weather and rough seas.
 The oil was later emulsified due to the wave patterns which subsequently increased the area and volume of the spill.
 Despite these occurrences, most of the oil reached the Lungkeng Ecological Preservation Area within the Kenting National Park.

 The affected shoreline consists of fossilized coral and various channels, making access to the oiled areas difficult.
 As a result, manual collection of oil was the only feasible option.
-Shoreline clean-up began on 25 January 2010, and lasted until about 14 February 2010, in which an estimated total of 300 tons of oil had been collected.
+Shoreline clean-up began on 25 January 2001, and lasted until about 14 February 2001, in which an estimated total of 300 tons of oil had been collected.

 Lawsuit and settlement

-The EPA later sued Assuranceforeningen Gard—the Norwegian insurer of the Amorgos as a result of the damage caused by the oil spill.
+In 2003, the EPA sued Assuranceforeningen Gard—the Norwegian insurer of the Amorgos as a result of the damage caused by the oil spill.
 Instead, the EPA settled with Assuranceforeningen Gard in March 2006, resulting in the ship's owner agreeing to pay a total of NT$34 million (US$1.05 million).